Lanky-23/stage5B/README.md

 # NestJS Boilerplate Deployment with Ansible

-This project provides an Ansible playbook for deploying a NestJS boilerplate application with PostgreSQL, RabbitMQ, and Nginx.
+This repository provides an Ansible playbook to automate the deployment of a NestJS boilerplate application.
+It includes the setup for Node.js, PostgreSQL, RabbitMQ, Nginx, and configuration of the application environment.

 ## Prerequisites
 - Ansible installed on the control machine
 - SSH access to the target host(s)
 - Git installed on the control machine